Please note using Google Maps for directions will not be correct. Please use the link below for maps and turn-by-turn directions.

 From Phoenix your drive time will be about two hours to visit us in Overgaard.

 We are at nearly 7000 feet elevation so having a warm coat is advisable as night time temperatures can be considerable cooler than at lower elevations.

-This 3-3.5 hour program starts in early evening and accommodates 16 people.
-But we can also handle and accommodate larger special groups (call for more information).
+Night programs starts in early evening and accommodate varying size groups of people.
+We can also handle and accommodate larger special groups, or, your smaller group for personal family fun (call for more information).